 · Estimates suggest there are more than two million Canadian diaspora around the world.

-· 2018 marks the 151st celebration of Canada Day.
-In 2017, the 150th anniversary, known as the sesquicentennial, was met with much fanfare and special events, including a commemorative postage stamp.
+· 2017, marked the 150th anniversary, known as the sesquicentennial, was met with much fanfare and special events, including a commemorative postage stamp.
 While Queen Elizabeth II wasn’t in attendance, her son Prince Charles and his wife, the Dutchess of Cornwall, attended the national celebration.

 · Parliament Hill in Ottawa has been the central point for Canada Day celebrations for nearly a decade.